 And all of these parts contain a few important sub-parts as well.
 Let's now look at each of them thoroughly.

-The Progress section in the Goals menu is for any Goal owner to update the progress of their Goals.
+The Progress section is for any Goal owner to update the progress of their Goals.
 This helps managers keep an eye on the productivity of every team member and align responsibilities.
-To update the Goal progress, write down the corresponding value of the part of the Goal that has been accomplished, in numerical terms, in the “Achieved” box.
+To update the Goal progress, either write down the corresponding value of the part of the Goal that has been accomplished in the “Achieved” box or click on the progress bar to open the check-in window.
+(The unit of the Achieved box will be on the basis of how the Goal owner has chosen to measure the Goal (currency, percentage or count) during creation)

 Goal Status Updates

 Any new Goal will always have a start date and a due date.
-And whatever the Goal is, it needs to be timely checked-in so as to be on-track for its completion.
+And every Goal needs to be timely checked-in so as to be on-track for its completion.
 This would also help your manager be in the know of the Goal’s progress.

 On the Mesh dashboard, there are 3 types of status updates available that indicate the progress of your Goals.